-District One is the province's largest tourist draw, having the Trade and Convention Centre, Canada Place, GM Place, B.C.
+District One is the province's largest tourist draw, having the Vancouver Convention Centre, Canada Place, Rogers Arena, B.C.
 Place and approximately 10,000 first class hotel rooms.
 Evenings draw large crowds to concerts, sporting events, pubs and cabarets, with the 900 Block of Granville Street houses the highest concentration of "liquor primary" establishments in the city.

 Priorities for District One include increasing police presence in or around bars during periods of increased activity, and increasing traffic enforcement to ensure safety for all.
 In addition, District One conducts targeted projects and scheduled blitzes to deal with individuals causing a nuisance or compromising citizens' sense of safety.
 Members within the District work to reduce non-violent and drug crime through public education, targeted enforcement and undercover projects.
 The District also operates a specialized Firearms Interdiction Team to check individuals and vehicles associated with gangs and violence who may visit the downtown core for questionable purposes.